 - Software Engineering

 - Systems Engineering

 Many large engineering firms are moving towards a new type of work force by increasing contract employees to up to 20% of total employee makeup.
 Especially in technological fields, the use of contract employees is growing.
 Contractors are of particular use if a client needs a particular expertise, but only for a short period of time, and these positions are often filled by engineering and technical staffing firms.
-Crimcheck specializes in screening for staffing firms, and we are aware of the specialized needs that affect their hiring processes, such as:
+Crimcheck specializes in engineering background checks for staffing firms, and we are aware of the specialized needs that affect their hiring processes, such as:

 - Quick Turn-around time

 - Government clearance watch lists

 Professional Engineer – PE

 Because the requirements are stringent and because there are some exemptions that allow engineers to work under the supervision of a PE, not all engineers become licensed.